twisted/twisted/docs/development/compatibility-policy.rst

 Modules
 ^^^^^^^

-To deprecate an entire module, :py:func:`deprecatedModuleAttribute <twisted.python.deprecate.deprecatedModuleAttribute>` can be used on the parent package's ``__init__.py``.

-There are two other options:
+To deprecate an entire module there are two options:

-* Put a warnings.warn() call into the top-level code of the module.
+* Put a `warnings.warn()` call into the top-level code of the module, with `stacklevel=3`.
-* Deprecate all of the attributes of the module.
+* Deprecate all of the attributes of the module and sub-modules using :py:func:`deprecatedModuleAttribute <twisted.python.deprecate.deprecatedModuleAttribute>`.

+Using a single `deprecatedModuleAttribute` on the parent module will not work.
+For example if we have `twisted.old_code.sub.module.SomeClass` and you add the deprecation to `twisted` for the name `old_code`, a warning is raised for `from twisted import old_code`, but is not raised from `from twisted.old_code.sub.module import SomeClass`.

+This is why it's recommended to just use `warnings.warn()` at the top level of the module.

 Testing Deprecation Code